Capacitation: Induction

 Because assisted reproductive technologies, or ARTs, such as in vitro fertilization (IVF) or intrauterine insemination (IUI) require the induction of sperm cell capacitation outside of normal biological parameters, numerous methods have been developed to induce this process in mammalian sperm cells.
 Sperm cells are harvested through ejaculation or harvested from the caudal epididymis and allowed to liquefy at room temperature.
 Capacitation can then be induced by adding media designed to mimic the electrolytic composition of the fallopian tubes, where fertilization occurs.
 These media vary between species, but are saline-based and contain energy substrates such as lactate, pyruvate, and possibly glucose.
-A cholesterol acceptor is required to facilitate the removal of cholesterol from the sperm cell membrane, which is always albumin.
+A cholesterol acceptor is required to facilitate the removal of cholesterol from the sperm cell membrane, which is often albumin.
 Bovine serum albumin is typically used for in vitro animal studies, and human serum albumin (HSA) is used in human sperm capacitation induction.

 Bicarbonate is a vital component of capacitation-inducing media, as it is co-transported into the cytosol where it activates soluble adenylyl cyclase (sAC) as well as acts as a pH buffer necessary to prevent decreasing the pH in the culture, a necessary addition when incubating cells at 5% CO2 as is generally used although not required.
 Calcium chloride is added to facilitated the influx via of calcium cations.
 In animal models, Tyrode's albumin lactate pyruvate (TALP) medium is typically used as a base, which contains each of these components.
 In humans, human tubal fluid (HTF) is used.

 These media can be supplemented with other chemicals to induce hyperactivated sperm motility and/or the acrosome reaction.
 For animal in vitro fertilization, caffeine at 5 mM concentration is a strong inducer of sperm capacitation in vitro.
 Calcium ionophores are also ideal to induce capacitation.
 Adding heparin to capacitation inducing medium mimics the secretion of heparin-like gycosaminoglycans (GAGs) near the oocyte and initiates the acrosome reaction.
 This effect is magnified when adding lysophosphatidylcholine (LC) in conjunction with heparin.
 Catecholamines such as norepinephrine at low concentrations have been shown to assist in acrosome reaction induction.